 2. Repackage in Airtight Packaging

 Oxygen will also cause the fats in chocolate to oxidize.
-Exposure to humid air can also cause the chocolate to get wet, which may allow bacteria to grow in the chocolate.
+Exposure to humid air can also cause the chocolate to get wet, allowing bacteria to grow.

 To prevent this, you can repackage the chocolate in airtight packaging.
 Mylar bags with oxygen absorbers is the best option.
 Vacuum sealer bags are not a good long-term solution because the bags will eventually allow air and moisture through.